nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 * Staff availability for cut-over tasks.

-* Confirm your Go Live date with the Target Supplier again to make sure there is no change in their schedules.
+* Confirm your Go Live date with the new supplier (target) again to make sure there is no change in their schedules.

 * Each practice has its own MESH inbox/queue/secure file transfer.
 When MESH changes, teams need to inform partner services of the change in address.